Where travel writers pay to stay

 Sally Shalam is a columnist at Guardian Travel and Conde Nast Traveller magazine.
 She recommends: “Plas Tan-Yr-Allt, near Tremadog, North Wales.
 6 rooms, charming hosts, overlooks Glaslyn Estuary, worth the drive!”
 Double rooms from £120, B&B.

-Sue Bryant is a freelance travel writer, broadcaster and guidebook author.
+Sue Bryant is a freelance travel writer and writes on cruise for The Sunday Times.
 She recommends: “Vered Hagalil, a horse ranch on the Sea of Galilee.
 Rustic cabins, shady gardens, sunrise gallops on the rocky lakeshore.”
 Cabins cost from US$132 B&B.

 Felice Hardy is a freelance travel and ski writer.
 She recommends: “Ca’n Marquet, a traditional finca near Santa Gertrudis at the unspoilt heart of Ibiza.
 8 rooms, swimming-pool, great views.”
 Double rooms from €140, B&B.